Trekabout Photography Workshops - Ten Day Hunter Valley Bird and Nature Photography Tour and Workshop with Dick Jenkin and Mark Rayner

 Together with his wife Lynn, also a passionate photographer, he is setting about making bird photography more accessible to everyone.

 In short, if there is a bird in the bush, Dick knows what it is and how to find it.
-His knowledge will be invaluable as we bring you this brand new bird and nature photography workshop in the Hunter Valley region of NSW.
+His knowledge will be invaluable as we bring you this bird and nature photography workshop in the Hunter Valley region of NSW.

 This amazing photography tour workshop is designed to suit the beginner or serious enthusiast.